 Lizzie describes her Quest experience as “one of the most rewarding things I have ever done.”
 Upon her return home, Lizzie developed a formal business plan for the project.
 United Planet hopes to use Lizzie’s business plan and the laundromat as a model for similar microempowerment projects in Guatemala and at other United Planet sites.

 Building a library in Tanzania

 Rob Flook is a passionate downhill skier who graduated with distinction from the University of Alberta with a B.S. in Biological Sciences and Psychology.
 Rob is also passionate about volunteering.
-In March 2007, he decided to spend a month of his summer working in Tanzania at a community center that provides HIV/AIDS education.
+He decided to spend a month of one of his summers working in Tanzania at a community center that provides HIV/AIDS education.
 He wanted to understand how medically underserved communities deal with and manage devastating diseases like HIV/AIDS.

 Rob completed his month of HIV/AIDS education at Ezra Ministry in Tanzania and returned to Canada with a much deeper knowledge of the country and the critical issues people there face.
 “I originally went to Tanzania thinking I would only be teaching about AIDS,” Rob recalls, “but after a week I ended up teaching about human rights, advanced English, and computers.
 It was truly a once in a life time experience for me.”

 Rob,who has completed his Bachelor of Arts degree at University of Alberta, still has strong memories of his time in Tanzania.
 So Rob decided to hold a fundraising event to benefit United Planet’s Tanzania Country Fund.
 His “Hoops for Hope” fundraiser on the university campus was a great success, bringing in nearly $4,000.